Installation

 Usage

-To initialize the map, first add a container element to your HTML where the map will be rendered:
+To initialize the map, first add a container element to your HTML where the map will be rendered.
+Then depending on the map library used there are

 object.